SasView/sasview.github.io/help.md

 *   _'Ooooh NICE PROGRAME!!
 Hours of fun!'_ - Stuart
 *   _'I love such amazing software so much.
 It help our researches a lot.'_ - Po-Wei
 *   _'Thanks for a great piece of software!'_ - Birte
+*   _'I want to thank you for your amazing software - I could not manage my PhD without it'_ - Martina

 ### Other Resources